Nebraska Spousal Support Calculator

 Nebraska-Specific Factors

-Domestic violence involved? ℹ️Check if there was documented domestic violence in the marriage.
-Nebraska courts may increase maintenance for victims.
+Domestic violence involved? ℹ️Check if there was documented domestic violence.
+Nebraska courts may consider this under the "circumstances of the parties" factor.

 Nebraska Domestic Violence Impact: